-The Manatee Amazon Explorer journeys through Ecuador's Napo River twice a week sailing along different ecosystems and important natural reserves such as the Yasuni National Park and the Limoncocha Biological Reserve.
+The Anakonda (luxury) and the Manatee Amazon Explorer (Moderate first class) boats journey through Ecuador's Napo River twice a week sailing along different ecosystems and important natural reserves such as the Yasuni National Park and the Limoncocha Biological Reserve.
 More than 560 species of birds have been recorded in the area and hundreds of botanical wonders.
 This thrilling adventure, explores the tropical rain forest and its native communities.
 The Manatee sails along different ecosystems and important natural reserves such as the Yasuni National Park and the Limoncocha Biological Reserve.

 2019 - 2020 Departure Dates & Costs